docs-analyze — Documentation Analysis Orchestrator

 Run sequentially when one depends on another:

-docs-navigation-linkingneeds the full doc graph (from Step 1)docs-i18nneedsget_workspacelanguage settings first
+docs-navigation-linkingneeds the full doc tree (from Step 1)docs-i18nneeds the workspace language settings first, if available

 Step 4 — Aggregate results#